osb-plan/Net-Application-Tester/README.md

 # Net-Application-Tester

 Please this project is under development.
+This application is intented for use only on Unix/Linux machines.
 Thank you.

 DEPENDENCIES